Metamora; or, The Last of the Wampanoags

-Metamora; or, The Last of the Wampanoags is a play written by a Massachusetts native named John Augustus Stone.
+Metamora; or, The Last of the Wampanoags is a play written by Massachusetts playwright John Augustus Stone reinterpreting King Philip's War (1675–78), a colonial war in New England.
 The play debuted on December 15, 1829, at the Park Theater in New York City.
 It starred Shakespearean actor Edwin Forrest, who portrayed Metamora.
-Metamora is a tragedy that reinterprets major events of King Phillip's War (1675–1678) including Metamora's death.
-Metamora is known by many names including King Phillip and Metacomet.
+Metamora is a tragedy that reinterprets major events of King Phillip's War, including Metamora's death.
+Metamora is known by many names including King Philip and Metacomet.
 The play changed Metamora's identity from being a barbarian to a heroic warrior who cursed the white men as he died.
 Metamora gave the audience reassurance that the Wampanoags were truly dead.

 History

 On November 28, 1828, a contest was posted in the New York Critic by American actor Edwin Forrest offering a prize of $500 for an original play which met such criteria as, “a tragedy, in five acts, of which the hero, or principal character, shall be an aboriginal of this country".
 Forrest, looking to produce a play suiting his strengths, created the contest as an opportunity to boost his acting career.
 With his play, Metamora, or the Last of the Wampanoags, playwright and actor John Augustus Stone stood out among his competitors and took home the prize.
 The play, which opened on December 15, 1829, was an instant hit.
 Due to a combination of the highly publicized contest, Forrest's growing celebrity, and the timely subject matter of the play itself, the performances resonated with audiences across the growing country, earning theaters record profits, of which Stone received very little.
 Forrest acted in many plays, but the two that were successful were Metamora and The Gladiator.
 After its debut, Metamora quickly spread into various cities where it was continuously performed.